 So, the next time you’re about to melt some butter on your green beans or spread butter on a piece of bread, stop.
 Use olive oil instead.
 Make it your salad dressing oil too.
 The polyphenols and squalane may help bolster your skin’s defenses against stray UV rays.
 Simply substituting olive oil for other dietary oils may give you a slightly better edge over wrinkles, sun spots, and skin cancer - helping to keep your skin healthy and attractive.

 Of course, you still need to protect your skin from the outside too by wearing a high-quality, mineral-based, broad spectrum sun screen on your exposed skin 365 days a year.
 It's the single most important skin care step for preventing wrinkles, premature skin thinning (solar elastosis), uneven pigment, and skin cancer.
-Click here to learn more about WHY I believe that zinc oxide is the best sunscreen ingredient for your skin health, and to see the products that I trust.

 If your skin is already wrinkling, you can do something about it without resorting to surgical procedures.
 Learn which products work the best to reduce the appearance of your skin's fine lines and wrinkles.
 These products also help boost the collagen in - and health of - your skin.
 Click here to get my Anti-Aging Skin Care Tips.

 Over the years I have written many articles on diet and natural health to promote a healthy complexion and well-being.
 Click here to find:

 If you would like to receive skin health and wellness info straight from a Board Certified Dermatologist with over 35+ years of experience, I invite you to sign up for my free eNewsletter here.